UMWEDU/umw-admissions-sync/_pages/accelerated-early-admission-partnership-programs.md

 Under the program, UMW students must maintain a minimum cumulative 3.25 grade point average and complete all core curriculum and required courses for their major within the first three years.
 They may apply for admission to Scalia Law School during their third year, after obtaining an acceptable score on the Law School Admission Test (LSAT).

 UMW is the first higher education institution outside of GMU to develop such an expedited relationship with the law school.
 Currently, the accelerated dual degree program with Scalia Law School is available only to George Mason students.
-The arrangement with UMW is effective beginning in fall 2017 semester.

 Students who are interested in pursuing the accelerated law degree program must be approved by their undergraduate advisor during their freshman or sophomore year.
 For more information, contact Dr. Jason Matzke at <a href="mailto:jmatzke@umw.edu">jmatzke@umw.edu</a> or Dr. Kimberley Kinsley at <a href="mailto:kkinsley@umw.edu">kkinsley@umw.edu</a> or visit the GMU Antonin Scalia Law School <a href="https://www.law.gmu.edu/admissions/jd/3_3_program">3+3 Accelerated Program page</a>.
 <h3><strong>Early Selection to The George Washington University School of Medicine and Health Sciences</strong></h3>